mrhosseini1997/gcp-test/README.md

  3. If you had an unlimited amount of time to complete this task, what would you have done differently?\
 - modulize my terraform code and have the code written according to best practice, use more parameters
-- actually install argocd to fully show the cd proccess with argocd
+- use some storage backend for state files
-- gke setup would have more features enabled.
+- gke setup would have more features enabled and actually install argocd
 - use encrypted var setup for db users
 - use atrifactory instead of container registery

 ####